DDM-Lab/janus/README.md

 All the MySQL databases from Halle have also been copied to Janus.
 The contents of these databases on Janus are what they were on Halle late in the afternoon of 25 April 2022.
 Any changes to them on Halle since then will require updating the corresponding database on Janus.
 This should not be difficult.

-### R

-While not yet done, there will soon be some version of R installed on Janus, if only to support ShinyIBL.

-#### ShinyIBL

-While not yet done, ShinyIBL will be migrating from Halle to Janus sometime soon.

 ## Why the name Janus?